everscale-org/docs/src/learn/01-welcome.md

 sidebar_position: 0
 ---

-# Welcome

-Welcome to Everscale!

-On this page you will find a brief overview of Everscale - the fastest and scalable network.
-Also you will find for you the best way of interaction with Everscale!

 ## About Everscale

 Everscale is a unique blockchain design that proposes a scalable decentralized world computer, paired with a distributed operating system — **Ever OS**.